 University Withdrawals

-If a health problem prevents you from successfully completing the semester's course work, you can ask for a medical withdrawal from the university.
-Occasionally, students are asked to leave school involuntarily.
+If a health problem prevents you from successfully completing the semester's course work, you can request a medical withdrawal from the university.
+In rare circumstances, students may be asked to withdraw involuntarily.

 If you want to withdraw from school voluntarily due to your health problem, you must receive a recommendation from a UHS clinician or an outside provider.
 UHS's medical director makes the final determination.
 To return to school, you must show proof that your health problem no longer prevents you from successfully completing course work.
 In most cases, at least one academic semester must pass before readmission can be considered.